-(ii) Amount of bond issuance premium.
+- (ii) Amount of bond issuance premium.
 The issue price of the debt instrument is \$110,000.
 Because the interest payments on the debt instrument are qualified stated interest, the stated redemption price at maturity of the debt instrument is \$100,000.
-Therefore, the amount of bond issuance premium is \$10,000 (\$110,000 - \$100,000).

-(iii) Bond issuance premium allocable to the first accrual period.
+Therefore, the amount of bond issuance premium is \$10,000 (\$110,000-\$100,000). - (iii) Bond issuance premium allocable to the first accrual period.
 Based on the payment schedule and the issue price of the debt instrument, the yield of the debt instrument is 8.07 percent, compounded annually.
 (Although, for purposes of simplicity, the yield as stated is rounded to two decimal places, the computations do not reflect this rounding convention.)
 The bond issuance premium allocable to the accrual period ending on February 1, 2000, is the excess of the qualified stated interest allocable to the period (\$10,000) over the product of the adjusted issue price at the beginning of the period (\$110,000) and the yield (8.07 percent, compounded annually).
-Therefore, the bond issuance premium allocable to the accrual period is \$1,118.17 (\$10,000 - \$8,881.83).

-(iv) Premium used to offset interest.
-Although X makes an interest payment of \$10,000 on February 1, 2000, X only deducts interest of \$8,881.83, the qualified stated interest allocable to the period (\$10,000) offset with bond issuance premium allocable to the period (\$1,118.17).

-(g) Effective date.
-This section applies to debt instruments issued on or after the date that is 60 days after the date final regulations are published in the Federal Register.
+Therefore, the bond issuance premium allocable to the accrual period is \$1,118.17 (\$10,000 \$8,881.83). - (iv) Premium used to offset interest.
+Although X makes an interest payment of \$10,000 on February 1, 2000, X only deducts interest of \$8,881.83, the qualified stated interest allocable to the period (\$10,000) offset with the bond issuance premium allocable to the period (\$1,118.17). - (g) Effective date.
+This section applies to debt instruments issued on or after March 2, 1998.

-(h) Consent to change method of accounting.
-The Commissioner grants consent for an issuer to change its method of accounting for bond issuance premium on debt instruments issued on or after the date that is 60 days after the date final regulations are published in the Federal Register.
-However, this consent is granted only if-

-(1) The change is made to comply with this section;

-(2) The change is made for the first taxable year for which the issuer must account for a debt instrument under this section; and

-(3) The issuer attaches to its federal income tax return for the taxable year containing the change a statement that it has changed its method of accounting under this section.

-Par.
-5. Sections 1.171-1 through 1.171-4 are revised to read as follows:
+- (h) Accounting method changes-(1) Consent to change.
+An issuer required to change its method of accounting for bond issuance premium to comply with this section must secure the consent of the Commissioner in accordance with the requirements of §1.446-1(e).
+Paragraph (h)(2) of this section provides the Commissioner's automatic consent for certain changes. - (2) Automatic consent.
+The Commissioner grants consent for an issuer to change its method of accounting for bond issuance premium on debt instruments issued on or after March 2, 1998.
+Because this change is made on a cut-off basis, no items of income or deduction are omitted or duplicated and, therefore, no adjustment under section 481 is allowed.
+The consent granted by this paragraph (h)(2) applies provided- - (i) The change is made to comply with this section; - (ii) The change is made for the first taxable year for which the issuer must account for a debt instrument under this section; and - (iii) The issuer attaches to its federal income tax return for the taxable year containing the change a statement that it has changed its method of accounting under this section. - Par.
+4. Sections 1.171-1 through 1.171-4 are revised to read as follows:

-§ 1.171-1 Bond premium.
+§1.171-1 Bond premium.